 At the moment, a resident student has to pay £6,842 per year in a Master full-time taught course.
 On the other hand, an international student must pay the highest UK tuition fees on average £14,096 in order to attend the same course.

-As an international student in British universities, you’ll be charged with tuition fees depending on the type of your course.
+As an international student in British universities, the university tuition fees depend on the type of your study program.
 In a classroom-based program, you will have to pay £14,096 annually.
 If your course is a Laboratory-based program you will have to pay higher tuition fees amounting to £16,222 per each academic year.
-At Clinical programs, you’ll have to pay £21,767 and finally, at MBA program you’ll be charged £18,914.
+At Clinical programs, you’ll have to pay £21,767 and finally, at MBA program the tuitions can amount at £18,914.

 Part-time and Full-time tuition fees in the UK